Authentication

 Making requests

-The Prime API has two distinct authentication layers:| Layer | What it does | Who has it |
+The Legend API separates API access from fund authorization:| Layer | What it does | Who has it |

 |---|---|---|

-| Query key | Authenticates API requests (read data, create plans) | Your server |
+| Query key | Authenticates API requests — read data, create accounts, create plans | Your server |

-| Signer key | Authorizes on-chain transactions (move funds) | You or your end-user |
+| Signer key | Authorizes on-chain transactions — earn, withdraw, transfer | You or your end-user |

 Key rotation